cortsf/quterofi/deprecated/README.md

 # Rofi-open
-This is a basic-bash only (no extra deps) version of quterofi/open.
+This is a basic bash-only (no extra deps) version of quterofi/open.

 ## Usage